Annot-Mix: Learning with Noisy Class Labels from Multiple Annotators via a Mixup Extension: Conclusion and Outlook

 In this article, we proposed our approach \texttt{annot-mix} addressing the practical challenge of learning from noisy class labels provided by multiple annotators.
 It maximizes the marginal likelihood of the observed noisy class labels during the joint training of a classification and an annotator model, effectively separating the noise from the true labels.
 An essential property of our approach is the integration of our novel \texttt{mixup} extension, which convexly combines triples of instances, annotators, and noisy class labels.
 This data augmentation and regularization technique makes memorizing individual noisy class labels more difficult and thus reduces the risk of overfitting.
 An extensive empirical evaluation with eleven datasets of three data modalities demonstrated that \texttt{annot-mix} significantly outperforms current state-of-the-art multi-annotator classification approaches.

 A future research direction for our work is to adopt ideas of other \texttt{mixup} extensions such as \texttt{cut-mix}~\cite{yun2019cutmix} for image data or \texttt{manifold-mixup}~\cite{verma2019manifold} for combining hidden states of both, the classification and annotator model.
-Moreover, throughout this article, we used only one-hot encoded representations of the annotators since no datasets with meta-information about the annotators exist.
-Accordingly, collecting such datasets and making them publicly available to the research community would allow us to evaluate the benefit of such meta-information.
-The annotator model's results of \texttt{annot-mix} suggest its potential application to query the most accurate annotators for the most informative instances in active learning settings~\cite{herde2021survey}.
+Moreover, throughout this article, we used only one-hot encoded representations of the annotators since no datasets with metadata about the annotators were available for our evaluation.
+Accordingly, collecting such datasets and making them publicly available to the research community would allow us to evaluate the benefit of such metadata.
+The annotator model's results of \texttt{annot-mix} suggest its potential for querying the most accurate annotators for the most informative instances in active learning settings~\cite{herde2021survey}.
 A general challenge of multi-annotator classification is reliance on small validation sets, which can render model selection unreliable.
 Future work could focus on developing model selection processes without necessitating large validation sets~\cite{yuan2024early}.
-Finally, the extension of \texttt{annot-mix} toward related task types, such as semantic segmentation, by adjusting the classification and annotator model architectures would further improve its practical use.
+Finally, the extension of \texttt{annot-mix} toward related task types, such as semantic segmentation, by adjusting the classification and annotator model architectures would further broaden its practical use.